awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

    + **Node IAM role name** – Choose the node instance role to use with your node group\.
 For more information, see [Amazon EKS node IAM role](worker_node_IAM_role.md)\.
 **Important**
 We recommend using a role that is not currently in use by any self\-managed node group, or that you plan to use with a new self\-managed node group\.
 For more information, see [Deleting a managed node group](delete-managed-node-group.md)\.
-   + **Subnets** – Choose the subnets to launch your managed nodes into\.
-**Important**
-If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
-In addition, you should enable the `--balance-similar-node-groups` feature\.
-**Important**
-If you choose a public subnet, then the subnet must have `MapPublicIpOnLaunch` set to true for the instances to be able to successfully join a cluster\.
-If the subnet was created using `eksctl` or the [Amazon EKS\-vended AWS CloudFormation templates](create-public-private-vpc.md) on or after 03/26/2020, then this setting is already set to true\.
-If the subnets were created with `eksctl` or the AWS CloudFormation templates before 03/26/2020, then you need to change the setting manually\.
-For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+   + **Use launch template** – \(Optional\) Choose if you want to use an existing launch template and then select a **Launch template version** \(Optional\)\.
+If you don't select a version, then Amazon EKS uses the template's default version\.
+Launch templates allow for more customization of your node group, including allowing you to deploy a custom AMI\.
+The launch template must meet the requirements in [Launch template support](launch-templates.md)\.
-   + **Remote Access** – \(Optional\) You can enable SSH access to the nodes in your managed node group\.
-Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
-Complete the following steps to enable remote access\.
+   + **Kubernetes labels** – \(Optional\) You can choose to apply Kubernetes labels to the nodes in your managed node group\.
-**Note**
-We highly recommend enabling remote access when you create your node group\.
-You cannot enable remote access after the node group is created\.

-     1. Select the check box to **Allow remote access to nodes**\.

-     1. For **SSH key pair**, choose an Amazon EC2 SSH key to use\.
-For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the Amazon EC2 User Guide for Linux Instances\.

-     1. For **Allow remote access from**, choose **All** to allow SSH access from anywhere on the Internet \(0\.0\.0\.0/0\), or select a security group to allow SSH access from instances that belong to that security group\.
    + **Tags** – \(Optional\) You can choose to tag your Amazon EKS managed node group\.
 These tags do not propagate to other resources in the node group, such as Auto Scaling groups or instances\.
 For more information, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.
-   + **Kubernetes labels** – \(Optional\) You can choose to apply Kubernetes labels to the nodes in your managed node group\.

-1. On the **Set compute configuration** page, fill out the parameters accordingly, and then choose **Next**\.
+1. On the **Set compute and scaling configuration** page, fill out the parameters accordingly, and then choose **Next**\.

+**Node group compute configuration**
-   + **AMI type** – Choose **Amazon Linux 2 \(AL2\_x86\_64\)** for non\-GPU instances, or **Amazon Linux 2 GPU Enabled \(AL2\_x86\_64\_GPU\)** for GPU instances\.
+   + **AMI type** – Choose **Amazon Linux 2 \(AL2\_x86\_64\)** for non\-GPU instances, **Amazon Linux 2 GPU Enabled \(AL2\_x86\_64\_GPU\)** for GPU instances, or** Amazon Linux 2 \(AL2\_ARM\_64\)** for Arm\.

+     If you are deploying Arm instances, be sure to review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.

+     If you specified a launch template on the previous page, and specified an AMI in the launch template, then you cannot select a value\.
+The value from the template is displayed\.
+The AMI specified in the template must meet the requirements in [Using a custom AMI](launch-templates.md#launch-template-custom-ami)\.
    + **Instance type** – Choose the instance type to use in your managed node group\.
 Each Amazon EC2 instance type supports a maximum number of elastic network interfaces \(ENIs\) and each ENI supports a maximum number of IP addresses\.
 Since each worker node and pod is assigned its own IP address it's important to choose an instance type that will support the maximum number of pods that you want to run on each worker node\.
 For a list of the number of ENIs and IP addresses supported by instance types, see [ IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI)\.
 For example, the `t3.medium` instance type supports a maximum of 18 IP addresses for the worker node and pods\.
 Some instance types might not be available in all Regions\.

+     If you specified a launch template on the previous page, then you cannot select a value because it must be specified in the launch template\.
+The value from the launch template is displayed\.
    + **Disk size** – Enter the disk size \(in GiB\) to use for your node's root volume\.

-1. On the **Setup scaling policies** page, fill out the parameters accordingly, and then choose **Next**\.
+     If you specified a launch template on the previous page, then you cannot select a value because it must be specified in the launch template\.

+**Node group scaling configuration**
 **Note**
 Amazon EKS does not automatically scale your node group in or out\.
 However, you can configure the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md) to do this for you\.
    + **Minimum size** – Specify the minimum number of nodes that the managed node group can scale in to\.
    + **Maximum size** – Specify the maximum number of nodes that the managed node group can scale out to\.
    + **Desired size** – Specify the current number of nodes that the managed node group should maintain at launch\.

+1. On the **Specify networking** page, fill out the parameters accordingly, and then choose **Next**\.
+   + **Subnets** – Choose the subnets to launch your managed nodes into\.
+**Important**
+If you are running a stateful application across multiple Availability Zones that is backed by Amazon EBS volumes and using the Kubernetes [Cluster Autoscaler](cluster-autoscaler.md), you should configure multiple node groups, each scoped to a single Availability Zone\.
+In addition, you should enable the `--balance-similar-node-groups` feature\.
+**Important**
+If you choose a public subnet, then the subnet must have `MapPublicIpOnLaunch` set to true for the instances to be able to successfully join a cluster\.
+If the subnet was created using `eksctl` or the [Amazon EKS vended AWS CloudFormation templates](create-public-private-vpc.md) on or after 03/26/2020, then this setting is already set to true\.
+If the subnets were created with `eksctl` or the AWS CloudFormation templates before 03/26/2020, then you need to change the setting manually\.
+For more information, see [Modifying the public IPv4 addressing attribute for your subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
+   + **Allow remote access to nodes** \(Optional, but default\)\.
+Enabling SSH allows you to connect to your instances and gather diagnostic information if there are issues\.
+Complete the following steps to enable remote access\.
+We highly recommend enabling remote access when you create your node group\.
+You cannot enable remote access after the node group is created\.

+     If you chose to use a launch template, then this option isn't shown\.
+To enable remote access to your nodes, specify a key pair in the launch template and ensure that the proper port is open to the nodes in the security groups that you specify in the launch template\.
+For more information, see [Using custom security groups](launch-templates.md#launch-template-security-groups)\.
+   + For **SSH key pair** \(Optional\), choose an Amazon EC2 SSH key to use\.
+For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the Amazon EC2 User Guide for Linux Instances\.
+If you chose to use a launch template, then you can't select one\.
+   + For **Allow remote access from**, if you want to limit access to specific instances, then select the security groups that are associated to those instances\.
+If you don't select specific security groups, then SSH access is allowed from anywhere on the internet \(0\.0\.0\.0/0\)\.

 1. On the **Review and create** page, review your managed node group configuration and choose **Create**\.
 **Note**
+If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
 If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+For more information on the available options for `eksctl` commands, enter the following command\.

+     ```
+     eksctl command -help
+     ```

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.